 This is an excellent question.
 How can we consult from the page Data Type Precedencefrom the Microsoft documentation, when an operator combines two expressions of different data types, data type precedence rules specify that the data type with the lowest precedence is converted to the data type with the highest precedence.
 If the conversion is not a supported implicit conversion, an error is returned.

 SQL Server uses the following precedence order for data types:

 - varchar (including varchar (max))

 That is why in the example above, when comparing a varchar column with an nvarchar expression, the column was converted to nvarchar instead of the inverse (which even made more sense to convert a fixed value than an entire column).

 How to identify implicit conversions in your environment

 As I said earlier, implicit conversion operations are very common in SQL Server environments, so I will share two ways to identify the occurrence of these events in your environment.

-Using the script below, you can identify which CPU-intensive queries are implicitly converted through SQL Server DMV's.
-You do not need to enable any options or create any objects as these queries are native and automatically collected by default.
+Using the script below, you can identify the queries that consumed the most CPU and have implicit conversion through SQL Server's DMV's.
+There is no need to activate any options or create any objects, as these queries are native and automatically collected by default.